osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 3. **OneClickApp** as the LAMP on 9 app, clik the One click apps link.
 Scroll down, and choose a size.
 Then scroll down to Choose a datacenter region.
 Select the region closest to you.
 Finally select hosname as `osposdo`
 4. **Connecting**: Now click the Create button to create your droplet.
 When your droplet has been created, you'll receive an email from DigitalOcean.
 This will have the information to log in.
 You now have the information needed to log in to your server.
 If you have Mac or Linux, you can use the built-in terminal program SSH as `ssh root@<digitalocean's-ip>`.
 5. **Install** software, apache and mysql/mariadb are already, need enable the mod-rewrite module by `a2enmod rewrite` then PHP modules by `apt-get install php7.0-intl php7.0-mcrypt php7.0-bcmath php7.0-curl` Type "Y" when it asks if you want to continue.
 Finally restart service by `service apache2 restart`
-6. **Download** executing in same terminal: `wget https://github.com/opensourcepos/opensourcepos/archive/lasted.tar.gz -O osposlastedstable.tar.gz` to later move to the htdoc directory.
+6. **Download** please **Dont use github direclty!!**, and executing in same terminal: `wget https://github.com/opensourcepos/opensourcepos/archive/lasted.tar.gz -O osposlastedstable.tar.gz` to later move to the htdoc directory.
 7. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C /var/www/html` this will populate all the web server htdocs root directory only for the software.
 8. **Create** database and access: executing in same terminal `mysql -u root -p -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';CREATE DATABASE ospos;GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'poinofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` the DigitalOcean's password are in the filesystem, get with `cat /root/.digitalocean_password` command before.
 9. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/application/database/database.sql`